 It’s frustrating to deal with a moody teenager, especially when you’re just trying to help.

 During the teenage years, your children’s hormones go into overdrive.
 Your teens are likely feeling stressed, irritable, and confused.
 They’re unsure about how to navigate and express their emotions.

 I’m not saying you should tolerate severe disrespect.
 Boundaries and consequences are crucial to raising a respectful teen.

-But sometimes it helps to realise that your teens’ attitude has little or nothing to do with you.
+If you’re wondering how to deal with teenage attitude, it helps to realise that your teens’ behaviour sometimes has little to do with you.

 B. Your teen is developing a sense of identity